nestjs/docs.nestjs.com/content/techniques/validation.md

 );
 ```

 This setting will enable auto-stripping of non-whitelisted (without any decorator on top of them) properties.
-However, if you want to stop the request processing entirely, and return an error response to the user, use `forbidNonWhitelisted` instead.
+However, if you want to stop the request processing entirely, and return an error response to the user, use `forbidNonWhitelisted` in combination with `whitelist`.

 #### Auto payload transforming